Must Places to Visit in Rishikesh in One Day

 About Rafting in Rishikesh:

 Rishikesh is famous for its serene landscapes, religious significance as well as various thrilling adventure activities like bungee jumping, river rafting, and many more.
 If you want to try on something adventurous and exciting, then you must not miss out on this white-water river rafting experience in Rishikesh.
 Gush through the sturdy rapids as well as admire breathtaking landscapes of mountains & greenery as you raft through the clear waters.
-The river rafting in Rishikesh takes you on a 9 km, 16 km, or 32 Km course of adventure!
+The river rafting in Rishikesh takes you on a 9 km and 16 km course of adventure!

 Timings: 8 Hrs